JonasAlmaas/QualityOfLife/README.md

 ## Snap to world axes
 **Snap to world axis** lets you select a vertex, edge, face, or object and move it to one or more world axes.
 There is also an additional option to snap to either object or 3D-cursor.
 Like any of the other features, you can access it through the right-click menu in either `OBJECT` or `EDIT` mode.

+## Checker Select Edge Loop
+**TODO**

+There is a button for this in the menus, but it doesn't do anything yet.

 <!-- Contact Info -->
 ## Author Contact Information
 - **Steam - [Almaas](https://steamcommunity.com/id/almaas/)**